WiviWonderWoman/TheMessageCenter/README.md

 * npm start
 ________________________________________________________________________________________________________________________________________________________________________________
 ## Project planning
+### An ASP.NET Core SignalR Chat with a React TypeScript client
 I've chosen to implement idea number 2, "*A chat where everyone can talk to each other, something like Slack.*" by using templets for:
 * **dotnet webapi** for the server-side API
 * **create-react-app --template typescript** for the client, a graphical user interface